marrrie23/Statistical-Analysis-with-The-General-Linear-Model/README.md

-# Assignment A1 (Analyzing Data)
+# Project A1 (Analyzing Data)

 ## Overview
-This repository contains the files related to Assignment A1.
-The assignment involves performing 3 tasks on a statistical analysis of playground data.
+This repository contains the files related to Project A1.
+The project involves performing 3 tasks on a statistical analysis of playground data.

 ## Files Included
 - Assignment_1_s4304594.ipynb: This Jupyter notebook contains the code for the assignment.